ivan-makarenkov/documentation/api/authentication/oauth.rst

 while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.

-It is implemented by the :ref:`OroOAuth2ServerBundle <bundle-docs-platform-oauth2-server-bundle>` that supports
+It is implemented by the :ref:`OroOAuth2ServerBundle <dev-guide>` that supports
 |OAuth 2.0 Authorization Code Grant|, |OAuth 2.0 Client Credentials Grant| and |OAuth 2.0 Password Grant|.

-For more details, see :ref:`Manage OAuth Applications <oauth-applications>` and :ref:`Manage Storefront OAuth Applications <storefront-oauth-app>`.
+For more details, see :ref:`Manage OAuth Applications <dev-guide>` and :ref:`Manage Storefront OAuth Applications <dev-guide>`.

 Generate Tokens
 ---------------